 Kelso is a diverse product engineering company that specializes in the research, development, production and distribution of proprietary equipment used in various transportation applications.
-Over the past decade the Company's reputation has been earned as a developer and reliable supplier of high-quality rail tank car equipment used in the handling and containment of hazardous and non- hazardous commodities during transport.
+Over the past decade the Company has earned a reputation as a reliable manufacturer of high-quality tank car equipment used in the handling, containment, and transport of hazardous and non- hazardous commodities.

-All Kelso products are developed with emphasis on economic and operational advantages to customers while mitigating the impact of human error and environmental releases.
-The Company offers specialized rail tank car and truck tanker equipment, no-spill fuel loading systems, and first responder emergency response equipment.
+All Kelso products are developed with an emphasis on providing economic and operational advantages to the customer while mitigating the impact of human error and environmental releases.
+The Company offers specialized tank car and tank trailer equipment, no-spill fast fuel loading systems, and emergency response equipment specific to the rail industry.

-The Company has firmly established itself as a leading North American producer and supplier of specialized rail tank car equipment.
-The Company's core rail tank car products include safety relief valves for general purpose and pressure tank cars.
+The Company has firmly established itself as a leading North American manufacturer of specialized tank car equipment.
+The Company's core tank car products include safety relief valves for general purposes and pressure tank cars.
 Additionally, other products include vacuum relief valves, bottom outlet valves, angle valves and a proprietary one-bolt manway.
-These products provide some of the key elements of a rail tank car's structure to ensure the safe handling and containment of hazardous materials during transport.
-With a solid history of innovative technology solutions and a reputation anchored by the reliability of supply, the Company serves many of North America's largest tank car builders, lessors and shippers with a wide range of custom engineering and production services.
+These products provide some of the key elements of a tank car's structure, ensuring the safe handling, containment and transport of hazardous and non-hazardous materials.
+With a solid history of innovative technology and a reputation anchored by the reliability of supply, the Company serves many of North America's largest tank car builders, lessors and shippers.